SamFHarrison/softwaresam/README.md

-# Welcome to `SoftwareSam.tech`
+# Welcome to my personal site

-This is technically v2 of my website, v1 is still live on the `www.softwaresam.tech` domain while I develop v2 on this repo.
+## History

+This will be the second personal site I make.
+My first site I made with vanilla HTML, CSS and JS back in 2022, before I even became a professional software developer, and hosted it for a while on the `softwaresam.tech` domain.
+I don't host the site anymore but you can run it locally from the [repo](https://github.com/SamFHarrison/softwaresam.tech) if you want to see it.

+## New Design

+This will be my first time using and learning the [Next.js](https://nextjs.org/) framework and CI/CD pipleine.

 ## Getting started with the repo

-This is a [Next.js](https://nextjs.org/) project.

 First, run the development server: